Nabhani dynasty

-The Nabhani dynasty (or Nabhanids; أسرة بني نبهان ʾusrat banī nabhān), members of the Bani Nabhan family, also referred to as the Sultans of Sohar, were rulers of Oman from 1154 until 1624, when the Yaruba dynasty took power.
+The Nabhani dynasty, (Note: أسرة بني نبهان) or the Nabhanids, (Note: members of the Bani Nabhan family were also referred to as the Sultans of Sohar) were rulers of Oman from 1154 until 1624, when the Yaruba dynasty took power.
 (Note: The Ya'aruba were a branch of the Bani Nabhan.
 See Ibn Ruzaiq "Alfat-h", p.
 261; Ibn Adeem's poem النونية; and Al-Siyabi "Al-Is'af", p.
 116.)

 One of their most visible legacies is the Bahla Fort, a large complex of mud brick buildings on stone foundations built from the 12th to the 15th century.
 It was registered in 1987 as a UNESCO World Heritage Site.

+After the fall of the dynasty in 1624 and the end of the Nabhani monarchy, the family ceased to exist as a state institution.
+However, collateral branches continued to exercise local power in the interior as tamimahs of the Banu Riyam tribe and princes of Jebel Akhdar, until the Jebel Akhdar War in 1956.
+A Brazilian branch of the dynasty, founded in the late 19th century by Prince Jahjah Al-Nabhan (جهجاه آل نبهان; c.
+1851–1909) during the Levantine immigration to Brazil, settled in Mato Grosso do Sul, São Paulo and Paraná, with descendants in cities such as Campo Grande, Ponta Porã and Bela Vista.
+(Note: The princely titles of the Brazilian branch are cultural and honorific in nature, used only within the family context, without official recognition or succession rights to the current Sultanate of Oman.)
+Under dynastic tradition, princely status does not derive from the exercise of sovereignty over a current state or principality, but from legitimate descent from a formerly sovereign house.
+Since titles and styles are dynastic attributes that belong to the dynasty itself and not to the state, the members of the house retain their dynastic titles after the deposition of the monarchy.
+Therefore, according to the internal laws of the house, its members are considered dynastic princes and princesses of the House of Al-Nabhan, although they do not possess succession rights to the throne of the current Sultanate of Oman nor contemporary official recognition of princely titles by the Omani state.

 Background

 After the early days of Islam, the tribes in the interior of Oman were led by Imams, who held both spiritual and temporal power.

 The Yahmad branch of Azd tribes gained power in the 9th century.

 They established a system where the ulama of the Banu Sama, the largest of the Nizari tribes of the interior, would select the Imam.

 The authority of the Imams declined due to power struggles.

 During the 11th and 12th centuries Oman was controlled by the Seljuk Empire.
 They were expelled in 1154, when the Nabhani dynasty came to power.